-The accounting policies adopted in the preparation of the unaudited interim condensed financial statements are consistent with those followed in the preparation of the audited annual financial statements as of and for the year ended December 31, 2021, except for the adoption of the following amended standards, which became effective beginning January 1, 2022.

-Unless otherwise indicated, the adoption of these new standards did not have an impact on the financial statements of the Bank
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective as at January 1, 2022.
+The Bank has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
+Unless otherwise indicated, adoption of these new standards did not have an impact on the financial statements of the Bank.